Intune evaluation guide

 If you have an existing Microsoft Online Services account, you'll need the administrator credentials for that account.
 If you don’t have such an account, or if you want to use this Intune tenant for evaluation purposes only, you don't need these administrator credentials.

-Platform Certificate Requirements More information Windows Phone 8.1 and Windows Phone 8 No certificate is required for Windows Phone 8.1 users who install the Company Portal app from the Store.
-A Symantec certificate is required for Windows Phone 8.0 or to use Intune to deploy the Company Portal app to Windows Phone 8.1 devices.
+Platform Certificate Requirements More information Windows Phone 8.1 No certificate is required for Windows Phone 8.1 users who install the Company Portal app from the Store.
 This guidance assumes your users get the Company Portal app from the Store on a Windows Phone 8.1 or later device.
-For information about Windows Phone 8.0 support, see Set up Windows Phone management with Microsoft Intune.
-Windows 10, Windows RT 8.1, Windows RT, or Windows 8.1 devices There are no certificate requirements for enrolling Windows RT and Windows devices.
+Windows 10, Windows RT 8.1, or Windows 8.1 devices There are no certificate requirements for enrolling Windows RT and Windows devices.
 Install the Windows PC client with Microsoft Intune. iOS 7.1 or later Get an Apple Push Notification service certificate.
 Request an Apple Push Notification service certificate from Apple, as described here: Set up iOS and Mac management with Microsoft Intune.

 Steps to complete a 30-day evaluation of Intune